graphql-python/graphene/docs/security/maxdepth.rst

       }
     }

-This is not a common use case, your dev team will not do that in the first place.
-But as your endpoint is publicly available, you can't be sure that someone will not try to do so.
+This is not a common use case; your dev team will not do that in the first place.
+However, as your endpoint is publicly available, you cannot be sure that someone will not try to do so.

 Remediation
 -----------

 Graphene provides a depth limit validator that can be used to prevent this kind of attack.
 It can be configured to limit the depth of all the queries or only some specific ones.

+Arguments
+_________

 The only required argument is ``max_depth`` which is the maximum allowed depth for any operation in a GraphQL document.

 The other optional parameters are the following ones :

 - ``ignore``: A list of patterns that, if matched stops recursive depth checking.
 It can be one of the following :
     - ``Callable : (dict[str, int]) -> bool``: A function that receives the current operation and returns a boolean.